CharlesZ-Chen/-multiDeclRefactor/README.md

 }
 ```

-**Note** : this tool behaviour as a pre-processor for code analysis, so that the produced result is a bit unfriendly to human-readability:
+**Note** : this tool behave as a pre-processor for code analysis, so that the produced result is a bit unfriendly to human-readability:

 1. it will remove all comments appeared inside a statement of multiple declarations